 Fourth victim found dead after shooting at block party in Shreveport, La.

-A fourth victim was found dead shortly after a mass shooting during a Fourth of July block party in Shreveport, La., which also left another seven people wounded.
+A fourth victim was found dead shortly after a mass shooting during a Fourth of July block party in Shreveport, Louisiana, which also left another seven people wounded.

 Authorities in Shreveport initially said three people were fatally shot on Tuesday during the annual event, which has been held in the city for more than a decade.
 On Wednesday, another victim was discovered in an area with tall grass and dense vegetation, Shreveport Councilwoman Tabatha Taylor told CNN.
 She added that police are hoping to utilize a drone to further search and ensure no one else was killed in the attack.